cpagniel/FishOASIS/software/FishOASIS_software.md

 sudo echo "2" | sudo ./gphoto2-updater.sh
 sudo reboot
 ```
-To check if gphoto2 is installed, type:
+To check if gphoto2 is installed, use the command:
 ```
 gphoto2
 ```
 This should thow an error, showing you a list of valid options.

+## Additional Information

+For more details on the wittyPi, [click here](http://www.uugear.com/doc/WittyPi2_UserManual.pdf).

 ## Author
 Camille Pagniello (cpagniel@ucsd.edu)